 At The Treatment Rooms, our focus is on creating effective treatment plans that help you achieve your long-term hair goals.
 Our hair loss surgeons work closely with you to determine the best course of treatment following hair loss.

 Booking a consultation with one of our surgeons enables us to evaluate your hair and tailor our treatments to meet your needs.
-We also provide a meticulous aftercare and recovery plan that is guaranteed to provide the best possible results.
+We also provide a meticulous aftercare and recovery plan that gives you every opportunity of having a result you are pleased with.

 FUE Hair Transplant Frequently Asked Questions